Image

 I didn’t expect my podcast to be the creative outlet that saved me.
 I didn’t know it would remind me of who I was and who I could be.
 But it became a source of pride, joy, and meaning that nobody could take from me—an absolute lifeline when I needed it the most.

-That’s why I created Make Bad Art: to help others trapped in the cycle of perfectionism and disconnection to rediscover and reclaim their own creativity—that part of themselves that no one can take away—so they can come back to life again.
+That’s why I created Make Bad Art: to help others trapped in the cycle of perfectionism and pretense to rediscover and reclaim their own creativity—that part of themselves that no one can take away—so they can come back to life again.

 I especially wanted to create a place where folks could do this work in community, because trying to counter perfectionism can be really tough in a world that keeps telling you all your troubles will be over if you're just perfect enough—if you finally attain that pinnacle of achievement you see on TV and Instagram.
 It’s so much easier to make these changes when you know you’re not alone.